rust-embedded/book/src/concurrency/concurrency.md

 At the time of writing there are not many Rust RTOS examples to point to, but it's an interesting area so watch this space!

+## Multiple Cores

+It is becoming more common to have two or more cores in embedded processors, which adds an extra layer of complexity to concurrency.
+All the examples using a critical section (including the `cortex_m::interrupt::Mutex`) assume the only other execution thread is the interrupt thread, but on a multi-core system that's no longer true.
+Instead, we'll need synchronisation primitives designed for multiple cores (also called SMP, for symmetric multi-processing).

+These typically use the atomic instructions we saw earlier, since the processing system will ensure that atomicity is maintained over all cores.

+Covering these topics in detail is currently beyond the scope of this book, but the general patterns are the same as for the single-core case.